maharjan/knowledge_base/src/software_architecture/microservice_by_michael_douglass.md

 The five listed systems (services) were completely decoupled from one another by what we called the Event Bus.
 This bus utilized ZeroMQ as the underlying communication system, and I spent a good amount of time writing a Python object layer to provide many of the things you need for a good Microservices layer:

-* Service Registration/Service Location — Built in to the event bus layer was an internal service used to both register yourself as a named service and locate other named services.
+* **Service Registration/Service Location**: Built in to the event bus layer was an internal service used to both register yourself as a named service and locate other named services.
-* Request/Response and Publish/Subscribe — Both of the common mechanisms available in a Microservices architecture were available and fully utilized by all services.
+* **Request/Response and Publish/Subscribe**: Both of the common mechanisms available in a Microservices architecture were available and fully utilized by all services.
-* Multiprocess — While the software itself was written to run on a single machine, we still used ZeroMQ’s ability to communicate over network sockets so that we could expand our application across multiple processes.
+* **Multiprocess**: While the software itself was written to run on a single machine, we still used ZeroMQ’s ability to communicate over network sockets so that we could expand our application across multiple processes.
-* Transport Independence — At any time the use of ZeroMQ could have been replaced with any mechanism we desired.
+* **Transport Independence**: At any time the use of ZeroMQ could have been replaced with any mechanism we desired.
 The abstraction through the Event Bus system made this highly possible.
-* Independent Development — While everything was still kept in a single repository, and we were a single team of three people, we were still able to develop on separate parts of the system with great amounts of autonomy.
+* **Independent Development**: While everything was still kept in a single repository, and we were a single team of three people, we were still able to develop on separate parts of the system with great amounts of autonomy.
 One developer worked a long time on the upload/download logic of the Sync Engine itself while the rest of us developed the other services.
-* Pure Service Testing — Each service was tested entirely on its own.
+* **Pure Service Testing**: Each service was tested entirely on its own.
 There was never a need to spin up an instance of another service to test the proper functionality of any single one.

 The beauty of the Event Bus system I built was that, to the Python developer on the team, most of the details were hidden by the library.
 For each event or publish type you wished to send and/or receive, there was a simple definition file in the form of a class which encoded internally the named service responsible and all encoding/decoding needs.